Srinidhi Shetty: Early life and education

 Srinidhi Ramesh Shetty was born on 21 October 1992, in a Mangalorean family of Tuluvas belonging to the Bunt.
 Her father Ramesh Shetty is from the town of Mulki, and her mother Kushala is from Thalipady Guthu, Kinnigoli.

 She was educated at Sri Narayana Guru English Medium School, followed by a pre-university course at St. Aloysius Pre-University College.
-She received a Bachelor of Electrical Engineering degree from Jain University, Bangalore, and graduated with distinction.
+She received a Bachelor of Electrical Engineering degree from Jain University, Bengaluru, and graduated with distinction.

 Pageantry

-In 2012, Srinidhi competed in the Clean & Clear-sponsored Fresh Face contest, where she was among the top two finalists.
+In 2012, Shetty competed in the Clean & Clear sponsored Fresh Face contest, where she was among the top two finalists.
 Later, she participated in Manappuram Miss South India in 2015 and won the titles of Miss Karnataka and Miss Beautiful Smile, and later participated in Manappuram Miss Queen of India where she was crowned as the 1st runner up and also named Miss Congeniality.
 She also worked as a model while employed at Accenture.

-In 2016, she participated in the 2016 Miss Diva pageant, where she was selected as a finalist and won the Miss Supranational India 2016 title.
+In 2016, Shetty participated in the 2016 Miss Diva pageant, where she was selected as a finalist and won the Miss Supranational India 2016 title.
 She also won three subtitles for her smile, body and her photogenic face.
 She went on to represent India at Miss Supranational 2016.
 On 2 December 2016, she was crowned Miss Supranational 2016 by her predecessor Stephania Stegman of Paraguay in Municipal Sports and Recreation Center, Krynica-Zdrój, Poland.
 She also won the title of Miss Supranational Asia and Oceania 2016 in the pageant.

-During her reign as Miss Supranational 2016, Srinidhi traveled to United Arab Emirates, France, Japan, Singapore, Thailand, Slovakia and numerous trips around Poland and India.
+During her reign as Miss Supranational 2016, Shetty traveled to United Arab Emirates, France, Japan, Singapore, Thailand, Slovakia and numerous trips around Poland and India.